An Installment Sale of an Asset Can Defer Payment of Gains Taxes

-The Lawyer covered the generalities with the seller and the CPA and then called DKI with additional questions.
-DKI provided answers to the lawyer’s questions and then referred him/her to a third party law firm for expert advice.
-The lawyer, expert legal counsel, the CPA, and the Seller discussed to options for which the seller came to the conclusion that this was the best option they could utilize to retain as much cash as possible.
+The Lawyer covered the generalities with the seller and the CPA and then called the asset dealer with additional questions.
+The asset dealer provided answers to the lawyer’s questions and then referred him/her to a third-party law firm for expert advice.
+The lawyer, expert legal counsel, the CPA, and the Seller discussed options for which the seller came to the conclusion that this was the best option they could utilize to retain as much cash as possible.
 The comparative net proceeds from each method of sale is illustrated below:

 |Book value (basis)||(2,000,000)|

 |State Tax Rate||13.30%|